Maggott

 Maggott (Japheth) is a fictional superhero appearing in American comic books published by Marvel Comics.
 The character was briefly a member of the X-Men.

-A flamboyant South African mutant who spoke in exaggerated Afrikaans slang, Maggott was advertised as one of the strangest X-Men.
-His digestive system took the form of two slugs which could eat through practically any substance.
-After feeding, the slugs reentered Maggott's abdomen and passed nourishment into him, giving him incredible power.
+A flamboyant Zulu mutant who uses exaggerated Afrikaans slang, Maggott is advertised as one of the strangest X-Men.
+His digestive system takes the form of two slugs which can eat through practically any substance.
+After feeding, the slugs reenter Maggott's abdomen and pass nourishment into him, giving him incredible power.

 Publication history

-Created by writer Scott Lobdell and Joe Madureira, he first appeared in Uncanny X-Men #345 (June 1997).
+Maggott was created by writer Scott Lobdell and artist Joe Madureira, and first appeared in The Uncanny X-Men #345 (June 1997).